Either a good step-up transformer or a really good active gain stage.

 A Perfect Match

-Technically there’s a bit to know, but step-up transformers are great because they are completely passive, require no power and have no electronic or moving parts to degrade sonics or add noise.
+Technically, there’s a bit to know, but step-up transformers are great because they are completely passive, require no power and have no electronic or moving parts to degrade sonics or add noise.
 They match the impedance of the cartridge to the input impedance of the next stage almost perfectly.
 They can also be chosen to provide a precise level of gain to suit the cartridge and following electronics.

 These virtues combine to reveal a level of micro-dynamic detail and resolution you may have thought didn’t exist until auditioning a good step-up transformer in a high-resolution system.
-When I got my first transformer, a Fidelity Research FRT-3, in 2005, I was amazed.
+When I got my first transformer, a Fidelity Research FRT-3, in 2004, I was amazed.
+Moving up to a top-shelf Fidelity Research XF-1 after some very good advice from a friend was the game-changer for me, and I’ve used, recommended and supplied many transformers since.

 Alternatives